 ???
 What have I done? *confused face*

-Thom snapped a photo of their damp prosthetics, lined up by the radiator.
+Thom snapped a photo of their damp prostheses, lined up by the radiator.

-Yes! *high-fives self* Tell her I said “hello”.
-She’s great, I knew you’d get on.
+Yes! *high-fives self* I knew you’d get on.

 Nah, she’s just really cool.
 Wicked sense of humour.
-Too intelligent to be interested in most of us dicks.
-She probably finds you more intriguing.
+Too intelligent for most of us dicks.
+You must be more intriguing.

 Thanks, mate.*chinny reckon*

 Hah!
 Now, piss off and charm her.
-Or stay the strong and silent type – she must like that.
+No remaining strong and silent.
 Nn.

 ‘Yeah, the best.’
-Though some of the other lads were pretty epic too.
+Some of the other lads were pretty epic too.
 Supportive, but wouldn’t hesitate to take the piss.

 ‘You should smile more often.
 It suits you.’

 His smile turned sardonic.
-‘Even with this?’
-He gestured to the scars.
+‘Even with these scars?’

 She had sat on his more-scarred side, with runnels carved from cheekbone up and past his hairline.
-He still wore his hair short, refusing to disguise his wounds.
 Smaller scars dotted his face, from flying glass and rescue.
 Thankfully, sunglasses had protected his eyes.
-Compared to some, he had got off lightly.
+Compared to some, he had escaped lightly.

 She grinned.
-‘Some might say that describes me, but it’s my favourite chocolate.
+‘Me, and my favourite chocolate.
 Help yourself.’

 ‘Thanks.’
-He snapped off a piece and popped it in his mouth.
-She was right – it was rich and tasty.
-It also brought back memories, good times having a laugh with his mates over rations.
+It was rich and tasty.
+It also brought back memories: good times having a laugh with his mates over rations.
 A bar of chocolate seldom survived transport without melting.
-When they heard of an officer hoarding a pristine stash, skulduggery was planned and the chocolate duly liberated.
-The goods were split equally and savoured that night, under the stars.
+When they heard of an officer hoarding a pristine stash, much skulduggery was planned and the chocolate duly ‘liberated’.
+The goods were split and savoured that night, under the stars.

 She tutted softly.
-‘Chocolate’s meant to make you happy, not cry.’
+‘Chocolate should make you happy, not cry.’

-He smiled, tasting salt mixed in with the sweetness.
+He smiled, tasting salt with the sweetness.
 ‘I am happy.
 Thank you.
 That’s the first good memory I’ve had from those days.’

 ‘Oh.
 Good.
 I’m glad it helped.’

-He told her a brief tale of their hi-jinks.
-He didn’t bother wiping the tears away.
-‘The therapists encouraged me to express my feelings, said it was better than bottling them up.’
+He told her of their hi-jinks, face still damp with tears.
+‘The therapists encouraged me to express my feelings, instead of bottling them up.’

 ‘I bet you were good at that.’

-A gentle hand clasped his, fingers threaded through his.
-They fell into a comfortable silence, sharing the chocolate and chuckling at the comedy programme.
+A gentle hand threaded fingers together.
+A comfortable silence, sharing the chocolate and chuckling at the comedy programme.
 As the credits rolled, he felt Katrina’s head rest against his upper arm.
 It felt natural to wrap his arm around her, and she snuffled happily, wriggling closer.

 His heart beat faster.
 ‘Katrina, would you like to go for a drink some time?’

-‘I find the old ones are the best.
+‘I adore old expressions.
 I’m studying English at the local college.
 ‘S fascinating.
 I want to become…a teacher.’
 She yawned.

-He glimpsed the blinking screen of his phone.
+Thom glimpsed his phone.
 Tomorrow?
 Today.
 A new day.
 Perhaps a new life for him?

-Outside, the thrumming of rain gradually eased off.
-He considered waking her, but decided against it.
-Her leg still needed to dry, and the roads would be safer once the standing water had drained a little.
-Besides, he felt like a nap himself.
-He yawned.
+Outside, the thrumming rain gradually eased.
+He decided against waking Katrina.
+Her leg still needed to dry, and the roads would be safer once the standing water had subsided.

-As he relaxed back on the sofa with Katrina nestled under his arm, an unexpected feeling grew in his chest.
+As Thom relaxed back on the sofa with Katrina nestled under his arm, an unexpected feeling grew in his chest.
 Something light, something positive, something warming.
 Hope.